 - Add the PTAE(s)to the purchase requisition in iProcurement.
 A designated PTA approver is auto-populated in the requisition based on the PTA and the dollar amount being requested.

 - Attach either competitive bid(s) or a sole source justification (SSJ) form.
 The university requires that the purchase of products or services be by competition between suppliers to the extent possible based upon the requirements of quality, price and performance.
 This supplier selection documentation must be attached to the purchase requisition if purchasing a product or services with a cost of $25,000 or greater.

 - Submit the purchase requisition for financial approval.
 If the contract request contains a monetary value, the funds must be fully approved before the contract signature can be completed.
-For more information, see Topic Overview: Authority to Approve Financial Transactions.
+For more information, see Topic Overview: Financial Transaction Approval.